 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Student Surveys Continue to survey students about their school experience.
 These surveys were not administered at the end of the 2019-2020 and 2020-2021 school year.
 The surveys will resume being given twice a year.
 Student surveys were administered in January and again at the end of the year.
 Each teacher analyzed the data and wrote a reflection.
-Student surveys were administered in January and again at the end of the year.
-Each teacher analyzed the data and wrote a reflection.
-In addition, a schoolwide survey about school culture was administered to 4th-8th graders.
 Student surveys will be given twice a year and information about how students view their school experience will be considered in the decision making process.
 A minimum of 75% of students will indicate that they feel connected and/or accepted at their school.
 Parent Surveys CSMH needs to develop a consistent survey so that it can gather longterm data.
 CSMH is in the process of developing and sending out a parent survey.
-CSMH is in the process of developing and sending out a parent survey.
 Parents will take the same general survey for three years so that trends can be measured.
 School and Community Events CSMH will continue to hold events that support student learning and foster a sense of community.
 Multiple school events were held this year including: fall exhibition, Trunk or Treat, spring exhibition, volunteer appreciation, Family Fun Festival.
-CSMH held multiple events to support student learning and foster a sense of community.
 At least 85% of our families will participate in at least one school event during the year.
-Communication CSMH will continue to use social media, the CSMH website and Teachers received training about ParentSquare at the Staff and parents continue to use ParentSquare as an CSMH will continue to use social media, the CSMH website and
+Communication CSMH will continue to use social media, the CSMH website and ParentSquare as communication tools.
+Teachers received training about ParentSquare at the beginning of the school year.
+They used it as their main communication tool with families.
+CSMH updated social media accounts on a regular basis and maintained its website.
+CSMH will continue to use social media, the CSMH website and ParentSquare as communication tools.